 Action # Title Description Total Funds Contributing 1 Student/Parent Engagement Surveys Continue to administer a parent, student, staff survey in the spring.
 Analyze results and share with stakeholder groups.
-Administer Healthy Kids Survey and share results with stakeholders \$500.00 No 2 Suspension Analyze suspension data on the dashboard and plan as needed based on results.
-Continue utilizing in-house suspension for students when appropriate \$8,000.00 Yes 3 District school attendance/tardy incentives Implement a district wide attendance incentive to recognize improvement in attendance and tardiness.
+Administer Healthy Kids Survey and share results with stakeholders \$1,000.00 Yes 2 Suspension Analyze suspension data on the dashboard and plan as needed based on results.
+Continue utilizing in-house suspension for students when appropriate.
+The district will provide a staff member to cover inhouse suspension \$8,000.00 Yes 3 District school attendance/tardy incentives Implement a district wide attendance incentive to recognize improvement in attendance and tardiness.
 This incentive includes a monthly raffle for all students with no unexcused absences or tardies, recognition by sending letters home to parents of students who improve their attendance each month, and a monthly treat for each class per grade who has the best attendance.
-Provide finical incentive for high school students on a weekly bases per grade level \$10,000.00 No 4 Home to school transportation - special program transportation Provide home to school transportation to be sure that students attend school and special programs
+Provide finical incentive for high school students on a weekly bases per grade level \$15,000.00 Yes 4 Home to school transportation - special program transportation Provide home to school transportation to be sure that students attend school and special programs \$157,632.00 Yes

-Action # Title Description Total Funds Contributing 5 Tutoring After school tutoring for all students 6 Extra currular activities Provide after school sports, FFA, chess and other programs for students 7 Parent/student communications Catapult K12 web hosting parent - student communications \$4,300.00 No
+Action # Title Description Total Funds Contributing 5 Tutoring After school tutoring for all students \$5,000.00 Yes 6 Extra currular activities Provide after school sports, FFA, chess and other programs for students \$30,000.00 No 7 Parent/student communications Catapult K12 web hosting parent - student communications \$4,300.00 No 8 Student academic celebration Maintain student academic celebration events like Night Of the Stars, Senior awards night.
+Honor roll \$10,000.00 Yes